credential-handler/chapi.io/developers/wallets/native.md

 ### VC-API

 The `vcapi` property will be a URL that will tell the wallet where to go to retrieve the credential.
 The wallet can send a `POST` request to this URL with an empty JSON object (`{}`) to attempt to download the VC to be stored.
 The VC will be found in the `verifiablePresentation` object of the response to that `POST` request.
-If there are further steps required in the flow such as DID Auth a `verifiablePresentationRequest` object will describe the details.
+If there are further steps required in the flow such as DID Auth there will instead be a `verifiablePresentationRequest` object that will describe the details.
+A `VerifiablePresentation` will need to be sent back to the same endpoint to fulfill the request and complete the issuance process.

 See the [VC API Specification](https://w3c-ccg.github.io/vc-api/) for more details on this protocol.